Questions and Answers: Wasps as biological control agents for Emerald Ash Borers

 This page is part of the Guidance Document Repository (GDR).

 Search for related documents in the Guidance Document Repository

-The Canadian Food Inspection Agency (CFIA) has approved two species of wasps from China as the first biological control agents for use in Canada in an attempt to control the spread of the emerald ash borer (EAB), which has been destroying Canada's ash trees.
+The Canadian Food Inspection Agency (CFIA) has approved four species of wasps as biological control agents for use in Canada in an attempt to reduce the impact of Agrilus planipennis, the emerald ash borer (EAB), which has been destroying Canada's ash trees.
 EAB is not native to Canada and has few natural enemies here.

 What do the wasps look like and do they sting?

-T. planipennisi and Spathius agrili are very small species of wasps approximately 4.0 mm in length.
+Tetrastichus planipennisi, S. agrili, S. galinae, and O. agrili are very small species of wasps, all under 4.0 mm in length.
 They do not sting humans.

-Only T. planipennisi are being released in Canada at this time.
-When the eggs hatch, the young wasps feed on the host larvae, killing them.
+When the wasps' eggs hatch, the young wasps feed on the host egg or larvae, thereby killing them.
 The wasps will not eliminate populations of EAB entirely, but it is hoped that they will reduce the population to a point where EAB is manageable in the Canadian environment.